dqops/dqo/docs/checks/column/text/text-parsable-to-date-percent.md

 # text parsable to date percent data quality checks

-Column-level check that ensures that there is at least a minimum percentage of valid text values that are valid date strings (are parsable to a DATE type) in a monitored column.
+A column-level check that ensures that there is at least a minimum percentage of valid text values that are valid date strings (are parsable to a DATE type) in a monitored column.

 ___